ga4gh-rnaseq/schema/rnaget.md

 `GET /projects/<id>`

 The primary method for accessing specific project data.
-The reponse is the specified project in JSON format unless an alternative formatting supported by the server is requested.
+The response is the specified project in JSON format unless an alternative formatting supported by the server is requested.

 #### Path parameters